apollo

 Disease/Condition Glossary

-Hypertension: Hypertension is another name for high blood pressure.
-It is a condition in which the force of the blood against the artery walls is too high.
-Usually, hypertension is defined as blood pressure above 140/90 and is considered severe if it exceeds 180/120.
+Hypertension: Hypertension, also called high blood pressure, is a condition in which the force of the blood against the artery walls is too high.
 Symptoms include severe headaches, nosebleeds, fatigue or confusion, vision problems, chest pain, difficulty breathing, irregular heartbeat, and blood in the urine.
 Over time, if left untreated, it can cause health conditions such as heart disease and stroke.

-Angina-pectoris: Angina-pectoris is a type of chest pain caused by reduced blood flow to the heart.
+Angina pectoris: Angina pectoris is a type of chest pain caused by reduced blood flow to the heart.
 Angina is a symptom of coronary artery disease.
-Angina feels squeezing, pressure, heaviness, tightness or pain in the chest.
+Angina is characterised by a sensation of squeezing, pressure, heaviness, tightness, or pain in the chest.
 It can be sudden or recur over time.
-Depending on the severity, it can be treated by lifestyle changes, medication, angioplasty (a procedure to restore blood flow through the artery) or surgery.
+Depending on the severity, it can be treated through lifestyle changes, medication, angioplasty (a procedure that restores blood flow through the artery), or surgery.

 FAQs